-One medium-sized pear (178 grams) packs 6 grams of fiber — 22% of your daily fiber needs (
+One medium-sized pear packs 6 g of fiber, or about 21% of your daily fiber needs (

-Notably, fiber may help relieve constipation.
-In a 4-week study, 80 adults with this condition received 24 grams of pectin — the kind of fiber found in fruit — per day.
-They experienced constipation relief and increased levels of healthy gut bacteria (
+Notably, pectin may also help relieve constipation.
+In one older 4-week study, 80 adults with constipation received 24 g of pectin per day.
+They experienced constipation relief and increased levels of beneficial gut bacteria (

 Pears offer many beneficial plant compounds that give these fruits their different hues.

 Though specific research on pear anthocyanins is needed, numerous population studies suggest that a high intake of anthocyanin-rich foods like berries is associated with a reduced risk of heart disease (

 Again, many of these beneficial plant compounds are concentrated in the skin (